zanemilo/Dijjon/README.md

 Current Sprint Goal

+    Complete a simple and self honorary Year in review for the development of the game so far.

     Primary concern is to fix import statements and refactor to avoid circular imports.
     As a rule of thumb,